 Let's take a brief look at what's actually happening in this simple request.
 At the core the New Project Wizard created two PRG files that make up the core of your Web Connection application:

 This is the server start-up file, that holds a subclass of the wwServer class.
 This code contains server bootstrapping and server configuration code that let's customize how Web connection runs and what libraries it should load and so on.
 You typically set configuration settings here when you start a project, and then only occasionally add some small tweaks to this PRG file.
-This is the PRG you run to start the server.
+This is the PRG you execute to start the Web server application.

-The actual code that executs and returns the Test Page output is very simple as you might expect.
+The actual code that executes and returns the Test Page output is very simple as you might expect.
 It's a method in the WebProcess class and it looks like this:

 StandardPage is a helper method that creates a self contained HTML page based on a default template.
 You only pass in some header text and an HTML body and it will render the page for you, using the formatted template (which you can modify).
 To make a change write out some dynamic value using FoxPro.